node-apn/node-apn/README.md

 By specifying a time interval (in seconds) `Feedback` will periodically query the service without further intervention.

-**Important:** In a development environment you must set `address` to `feedback.sandbox.push.apple.com`.

 More information about the feedback service can be found in the [feedback service documentation][fs].

-## Converting your APNs Certificate

-After requesting the certificate from Apple, export your private key as a .p12 file and download the .cer file from the iOS Provisioning Portal.

-Now, in the directory containing cert.cer and key.p12 execute the following commands to generate your .pem files:

-	$ openssl x509 -in cert.cer -inform DER -outform PEM -out cert.pem
-	$ openssl pkcs12 -in key.p12 -out key.pem -nodes

-If you are using a development certificate you may wish to name them differently to enable fast switching between development and production.
-The filenames are configurable within the module options, so feel free to name them something more appropriate.

-It is also possible to supply a PFX (PFX/PKCS12) package containing your certificate, key and any relevant CA certificates.
-The method to accomplish this is left as an exercise to the reader.
-It should be possible to select the relevant items in "Keychain Access" and use the export option with ".p12" format.

 ## Debugging